-Richard Elliott Pedals to Nearly 1.2 Million YouTube Views!
+Richard Elliott Pedals to Over 1.3 Million YouTube Views!

 Here’s how Elliott made “lemonade out of lemons”: He wrote an arrangement of the African-American Christmas carol “Go Tell It on the Mountain” where he used his left foot for the bass notes and his right foot for the melody while snapping his fingers.
 He gradually included notes played on the keyboard, but put the most challenging parts in the right hand.
 The resulting performance—fast-paced and engaging—had everyone in the Conference Center on their feet to applaud this astonishing, coordinated effort of hand and foot movements.

 Richard Elliott’s “Go Tell It on the Mountain” video was first uploaded on the Deseret Book YouTube channel in October 2009 to promote the Choir’s Christmas concert CD and DVD release of Ring Christmas Bells.
 When the Mormon Tabernacle Choir launched its own YouTube channel, the Elliott organ video was also posted there.
-Together the two posts account for nearly 1.2 million views.
+Together the two posts account for over 1.37 million views.

 The Choir’s YouTube channel also offers an organ solo playlist with additional organ videos performed by the gifted organists on Temple Square: Richard Elliott, Clay Christiansen, Andrew Unsworth, Bonnie Goodliffe, and Linda Margetts.
 If you haven’t subscribed to the Choir’s YouTube channel, here is a quick tutorial.